wingedearth/united-api/README.md

 npm run dev
 ```

-The GraphQL server will be available at `http://localhost:4000`
+The GraphQL server will be available at `http://localhost:4000/graphql`

+> 💡 **Apollo Studio Sandbox**: Visit `http://localhost:4000/graphql` in your browser for the interactive GraphQL playground.

 ### Available Scripts